In this article, we’ll pit SignNow vs. DocuSign. We’ll analyze both electronic signature apps to answer a simple question: Which one is better?

 Both DocuSign and SignNow are easy to use.
 The difference lies in how you start using them to develop those documents.

-With DocuSign, the first thing you’ll need to do is upload a document.
-You then add your signers and edit your document, adding signature fields to it.
+The first thing you’ll need to do with DocuSign is upload a document.
+You then add your signers and edit your document, adding signature fields.
 Finally, the platform allows you to add a short message for your signers before sending them the documents.

 When your signers open the email, DocuSign will show them your message and guide them through the signing process.

 SignNow does not allow you to edit the content of the document.
 It merely lets you add the fields you need to it.
-The best you can do is write a document and save it as a template so you can personalize it later.
+The best you can do is write a document and save it as a template to personalize it later.

 Although SignNow is more complicated to use, it also includes more personalization options.